 The acclaimed exhibition 30 Americans, a showcase of works by 30 emerging and established African American artists, is coming to Downtown Arlington this summer.

-The Arlington Museum of Art, one of Downtown's long-standing cultural arts institutions, announced last week that 30 Americans will be traveling to North Texas from its curatorial home at the renowned Rubell Museum in Miami, Florida.
+The Arlington Museum of Art, one of Downtown's long-standing cultural arts institutions, announced recently that 30 Americans will be traveling to North Texas from its curatorial home at the renowned Rubell Museum in Miami, Florida.
 This will be the second exhibition loaned to the AMA in partnership with the Rubell, the first being Keith Haring: Against All Odds, one of the most successful exhibits in AMA’s history.

 “The second collaboration with the Rubell Museum solidifies our relationship and allows us to bring important art to the North Texas region," said AMA Board President Dr. Chris Hightower.
 "The exhibit will push the limits of our space.
 Returning visitors will be surprised by the scale and scope of the exhibit as we introduce them to new galleries.
 Including a variety of styles and a broad array of visual art, 30 Americans truly includes something for everyone.”